Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Self-fruitful: A few cultivars have flowers of both sexes and are self-pollinating.
 Both male and female trees are usually needed and even self-pollinating cultivars do better with a second male or second self-pollinating cultivar nearby.

-Fruit: Oval to round, with thin, smooth green skin, and peach-colored, gelatinous flesh.
-Each fruit contains 1-2 large seeds which are coated with fibers on most cultivars.
-The flavor varies between trees, usually being described as sweet-tart or like a lime, but delicious.
-The fruit are eaten raw by peeling the rind and sucking the flesh off the seed.
+Fruit: Oval to round, 0.8-1.6" (2-4cm) in diameter, with thin, brittle, smooth green skin.
+The flesh is gelatinous, peach to orange in color, juicy, and thinly covers one large seed, rarely two.
+The flavor varies between trees, usually being described as sweet-tart, like a lime, but delicious.
 Juice from Spanish Lime fruit must be treated with care because it makes a permanent brown stain on fabric.

 Months for fruit to ripen: 3.
-There is no color change when the fruit are ripe.
+When the fruit are ripe, there is no color change, but the rind becomes somewhat more brittle.
 Tasting is the most reliable method of identifying ripeness.
 The fruit are more tart than sweet when not ripe.
-The rind becomes somewhat more brittle when ripe.
+The best flavor is attained when the fruit are allowed to ripen fully on the tree.

 Storage after harvest: The fruit may last several months in refrigeration if the skin is unbroken.